-Yesterday our state leaders made specific recommendations that impact our church directly.
+In March, our state leaders made specific recommendations that impact our church directly.
 We are called to obey our governing authorities as that honors the Lord and allows us to live in harmony with and in our communities.
 Let every person be subject to the governing authorities.
 Rom 13:1

 California Public Health Recommendations:

 "The state's public health experts have determined that gatherings should be postponed or canceled across the state until at least the end of March.
 Non-essential gatherings must be limited to no more than 250 people, while smaller events can proceed only if the organizers can implement social distancing of 6 feet per person.
 Gatherings of individuals who are at higher risk for severe illness from COVID-19 should be limited to no more than ten people, while also following social distancing guidelines."
 Read more here: https://www.gov.ca.gov/2020/03/11/california-public-health-experts-mass-gatherings-should-be-postponed-or-canceled-statewide-to-slow-the-spread-of-covid-19/

 The church elder board met last night, and with much prayer and discussion, the board has decided to err on the side of caution to care for our church family, especially those in our church family who are most vulnerable to COVID-19.
 The elders have unanimously decided:

 "Due to the Novel Covid-19 challenge and under the current state recommendations, all public gatherings except Community Groups will be suspended until further notice."

 - No public on campus Sunday church services.